 Secondly, try to keep your dog upright when they eat their food.
 Owners often use a ‘Bailey chair’ to help with this task.
 This will keep your pooch upright during their meal and for 10-30 minutes after, which will reduce the risk of regurgitation.
 This measure is also effective in the short term for less serious cases.

 While some dogs are born with throat problems that lead to regurgitation, other dogs develop problems as they grow up.
 The muscular tube that runs from the mouth to the stomach becomes enlarged and can then malfunction.
 This means that not all the food gets transported to the stomach, so it builds up and then the dog regurgitates the build up.

-There are more measures you can take to prevent this occurring in the first place, though.
+There are more measures you can take to prevent this from occurring in the first place, though.
 One slightly unorthodox approach that many owners report success with is acupuncture.
-It can be used to gently stimulate esophageal motility, improving the efficacy of the muscles, which should help your dog retain their food and prevent your floor from being painted with half-eaten food.
-This is a mid term preventative solution, that while effective for some dogs, isn’t beneficial in all cases.
+It can be used to gently stimulate esophageal motility, improving the efficacy of the muscles, which should help your dog retain their food.
+This is a mid-term preventative solution, that while effective for some dogs, isn’t beneficial in all cases.

 Another cause of regurgitation is medical problems.
 Regurgitation is often a byproduct of a more serious underlying condition, such as a hernia or tumor.
 A growth in the throat, stomach, or mouth can make retaining food and water difficult and when pressure is put on the growth, dogs will instinctively want to regurgitate their food.

 Luckily, there are measures you can take to prevent regurgitation.
 The first thing to do is to have any problems diagnosed and treated promptly.
 If you have the hernia or tumor removed surgically and quickly, then regurgitation will not be an issue.
 In dogs where an underlying medical problem is the cause, then swift diagnosis and treatment is an effective, long-term preventative measure.